anubhabMajumdar/GameAI-Homework/Homework 2/README.md

 # CSC 584 : Homework 2

 Use eclipse or Intellij to run the programs.
-Processing library has been added to all the folders.
+Processing library and ControlP5 library has been added to the folders.

 1. First Steps